 We would like to thank research leads, the Faculty of Arts and Humanities at King’s College London, and partner institutions, for their support in this process.

 For further information on KDL archiving and sustainability process see:

 Welcome to the website for “Late-Life Creativity and the ‘New Old Age’: arts & humanities and gerontology in critical dialogue”, an AHRC-funded network project developed in partnership by Keele University and King’s College London.

-The project’s co-investigators are both professors of English literature, but the network will involve a very wide range of participants from many fields in arts & humanities, gerontology, medicine and psychiatry, all of whom see the potential of dialogue with each other and with practitioners, performers and older people involved in creativity or the encouragement of creativity.
+The project’s co-investigators are both professors of English literature, but the network involved a very wide range of participants from many fields in arts & humanities, gerontology, medicine and psychiatry, all of whom saw the potential of dialogue with each other and with practitioners, performers and older people involved in creativity or the encouragement of creativity.

-Between March and November 2012, the project will host four workshops – two will take place at Keele and two at King’s – on themes that we see as central to the issues with which we seek to engage: memory, identity, ‘late style’, and community.
+Between March and November 2012, the project hosted four workshops – two took place at Keele and two at King’s – on themes that we see as central to the issues with which we seek to engage: memory, identity, ‘late style’, and community.